-Forward exchange contracts Currency ('000') Maturity As of December 31, 2016 TWD to USD Sell USD 220,000 January 2017 As of December 31, 2016 TWD to USD Sell USD 40,000 February 2017 As of December 31, 2015 TWD to USD Sell USD 145,000 January 2016
+Forward exchange contracts Currency ('000') Maturity As of December 31, 2016 TWD to USD Sell USD 220,000 January 2017 As of December 31, 2016 TWD to USD Sell USD 40,000 February 2017

 The Company entered into forward foreign exchange contracts to hedge foreign currency risk of net assets or net liabilities.
 As there will be corresponding cash inflows or outflows upon maturity and the Company has sufficient operating funds, the cash flow risk is insignificant.